 We are a non-profit organization created at a kitchen table in Monroe, Washington.
-Our brilliant friends in DR Congo asked us for help, and we decided to answer their call.
+Our brilliant friends in DR Congo asked us for help, and we said, "Yes!".
 They formed a grassroots organization that was boldly changing lives and community, but they needed support -- they needed a western advocate that could help them build bridges to other organizations both inside Congo and abroad.

 It turned out that this was exactly how we wanted to serve the people in Congo.